29 Nov The Overhead Press – Is It Bad For The Shoulders?

 Motions that can aggravate the AC joint include reaching across the body toward the other arm (horizontal adduction).

-If you’ve had a previous AC joint injury and you lift, then you’re at higher risk for problems.
+If you’ve had a previous AC joint injury and you lift, then you’re at higher risk for problems there.

-In a normal, healthy individual that has NOT had any history of AC joint injury, there should be no problem associated with the AC joint, as long as proper lifting technique is used (in this case, with the overhead press).
+In a normal, healthy individual that has NOT had any history of AC joint injury, there should not be problems associated with the AC joint, as long as proper lifting technique is used (in this case, with the overhead press).

 LOW BACK STRAIN

 Low back strain should be mentioned here because of the tendency to lean back with heavier loads during the standing press.

 This is just a result of improper technique, to be honest.

 A slight backward lean with heavy standing military presses is acceptable and even necessary, but when it becomes excessive – that’s a problem.

 In my opinion, low back strain is a weak argument for avoiding the overhead press.